samwho/jarvis/README.md

     jarvis-client>

-By default, a MarkhovChain generator is loaded up.
+By default, a MarkovChain generator is loaded up.
 This was part of my research and by default it doesn't sound too bad as an attempt to generate music.
 Try it out with: